It’s Switching Season! Now’s the best time to switch, with no price rises until 2026.

 Whether you’re managing data caps or just want to monitor what’s going on within your network, bandwidth monitoring offers insights into what’s going on.
 The more we depend on the internet, the more useful it is to know exactly what’s going on.

-• How to enable data monitoring on an Android smartphone
+• How to enable data monitoring on an Android device

-To monitor data usage on Android, go to Settings > Network & Internet > Internet.
-Next to your carrier, tap Settings.
+To monitor data usage on Android, go to Settings > Network & Internet > SIMs > App data usage.

 • How to enable data monitoring on a Pixel smartphone